Bún mắm

-Bún mắm is a fermented thick Vietnamese vermicelli soup sometimes called "Vietnamese gumbo."
+Bún mắm is a Vietnamese vermicelli soup made from fermented fish called mắm, sometimes called "Vietnamese gumbo."

 Etymology

 Food reviewer Mike Sula explains, "Bun refers to the steamed rice vermicelli, which can be a bit mushy.
 But the key to this soup is the mam, as in mam ca loc (fermented fish paste) or mam tom (fermented shrimp paste), a murky purple slurry that on its own is one of the most odoriferous substances this side of a tannery fire.
 But added judiciously to soups or stir-fries it provides the elusive element of deep rounded flavor that puts the mam in umami."

+History

+The origins of this dish is speculated to have come from Cambodia.
+When the dish came into Vietnam, instead of using mắm bò hóc as a sauce for the broth, it was substituted for fish sauce using mắm cá linh or mắm cá sặc to adapt to the local taste by reducing the strong smell and making it easier to eat.
+It has become a southern Vietnamese dish created from the Mekong Delta, owing to its use of the unique and specific fish found from the rivers of the Mekong Delta.
+Bún mắm is usually served along with fresh greens and herbs.